paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-031-assistive-technology-for-individuals-with-disabilities.md

 (3) individuals employed by protection and advocacy systems funded under [section 3004 of this title](./chapter-031-assistive-technology-for-individuals-with-disabilities.md#section-3004);

-(4) relevant employees from Federal departments and agencies, other than the Department of Education;
+(4) relevant employees from Federal departments and agencies, other than the Department of Health and Human Services;

 (5) representatives of businesses; and